Altinn/altinn-studio-docs/content/architecture/application/altinn-platform/storage/_index.md

 ## Instance

-### /instances

-An application instance is created when a instance onwer (reportee) starts a workflow in an Altinn application.
+An application instance is created when a instance owner (reportee) starts a workflow in an Altinn application.
 An instance replaces Altinn2 Message.
 An instanceOwner is a person/company that reports information via Altinn.
 An appId refers to the application information element which defines the metadata about the application.